 Cons: This area can be noisy at night.

-UPSCALE: The Marlton Hotel.
+UPSCALE: Walker Hotel Greenwich Village.
 This boutique hotel is located in a historic building in the heart of Greenwich Village.
-Rooms are traditionally decorated and can accommodate up to two people.
+From here you are within walking distance of Washington Square and Chelsea Market.

 BUDGET: The Jane.
 This historic hotel is located on the edge of Greenwich Village, very close to Chelsea.
 Rooms are decorated to look like the cabin of a ship.
 Some rooms have a shared bathroom.